destinydinam/tipCalculator/README.md

-# TAKE A LOOK AT THE DEPLOYED APP
+# HAVE A LOOK AT THE DEPLOYED APP USING THE LINK BELOW
 # https://tipcalculator-a8019.web.app/